daily-co/daily-python/docs/src/usage.rst

 received.

 In order to receive audio from the meeting, we need to create a speaker device.
-To create a custom speaker device, we need to initialize the SDK as
+To create a virtual speaker device, we need to initialize the SDK as
 follows:

 .. code-block:: python